wiseman-timelord/Chat-VulkanLlama/README.md

 1) A few small tweaks to get the interface how it is intended.
 1) Fix the prompts, did work as shown below, before many implementations. check logic and the prompts themselves, this is much easier now due to --output flag.
 1) Application Sounds for major events, with an optional --nosounds, to disable sounds at commandline.
 4) implement a --speech switch, to enable built-in os dependent text to speech code.
+5) dynamic syntax for prompts, or maybe just clearer input of prompts at top of script.
 9) When all done, re-check items on backburner below.
 Additionally brainstorm any critical upgrades, but not if it just becomes fork material..

 ### FEATURES: